BatchDebug/acet/README.md

 - Added Code Testing
 - Improved Fetching
 ### Version 1.3
-- Added ACETauto.js to make updating automated and fetch the code online.
+- Added ACETauto.js to make updating automated and fetch the code from the repo.